allegro/blog/_posts/2021-10-22-async_programming_python.md

 thread.
 This way we don’t have to worry about blocking operations in the business logic.
 It is the operating system’s responsibility to allocate CPU to something meaningful while our thread is blocked waiting for the other service.
-This is how most of the applications I have been working on work.
+From my experience this is how most of the applications work.

 Unfortunately this approach has some drawbacks as well.
 Threads consume a lot of resources and you can only create a limited number of them.
 Very soon you